BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/the_hash.md

 The assumption is that a NAPTR DNS record exists as a key:value pair.
 A look-up of the "key" in the DNS of the NAPTR record will return the "value."

-The "key" is the hashed value of the urn.
+The "key" is the hashed value of the URN.
-The urn is the composite of the specification, the schema_id, and the party_id.
+The URN is the composite of the specification, the schema_id, and the party_id.
 The hash is:
-1) concattonate the elements of the urn into a single string value.
+1) concattonate the elements of the URN into a single string value.
 Note a single colon between the specification and the schema_id and double colon between the schema_id and the party_id. specification + ":"  + schema_id + "::" + party_id